gittuf/gittuf/docs/gaps/README.md

 ### Removing a GAP's implementation

-If a GAP's implementation is removed, then the GAP must be updated to indicate this change.
+After a GAP is implemented, the corresponding changes or feature additions may be reverted (e.g., the feature leads to repeated security issues while being used rarely or gittuf's design as a whole evolves in a way that makes the GAP redundant).
+In such scenarios, the GAP must be updated to indicate this change.
 In addition to the corresponding changes to the metadata section, other sections such as the reasoning, implementation, backwards compatibility, and changelog must also be updated.

 ## Acknowledgements